 Accidents happen when someone starts to lower a climber and things start to get out of control.
 Sometimes the belayer freezes, leaving the lever open, and the climber falling.
 The GRIGRI+ is supposed to correct this with an anti-panic lever, but it too can be overridden by just pulling a little harder.

-The best way to add friction is to use the carabiner specifically designed for the GRIGRI, the Freino Locking Carabiner (view on AmazonOpens in a new tab.).
+The best way to add friction is to use the carabiner specifically designed for the GRIGRI, the Freino Locking Carabiner (view on Amazon).
 It’s funky looking, but does a unique job.

 The locking side of the carabiner is for the harness and GRIGRI like a normal locker.
 The wiregate non-locking side is for you to clip the brake strand of the rope through when lowering someone so that you can easily add a lot more friction.
 I don’t think it’s necessary for everyone, but can be very useful if this is a problem you run into.